mini1107/Credit_Card_Default_Classification/README.md

 5. Random Forest (Ensemble Learning)
 6. XGBoost (Gradient Boosting Ensemble)

-All models were implemented manually, and evaluation metrics were computed from scratch without external metric libraries.
+All models were implemented manually.
+Evaluation metrics were initially implemented from scratch and later validated using scikit-learn to ensure numerical correctness and reliability.

 ---